wez/wezterm/docs/config/lua/config/window_background_gradient.md

     -- Can be "Vertical" or "Horizontal".
 Specifies the direction -- in which the color gradient varies.
 The default is "Horizontal", -- with the gradient going from left-to-right.
-    -- Radial gradients are also supported; see the other example below orientation = "Vertical",
+    -- Linear and Radial gradients are also supported; see the other -- examples below
+    orientation = "Vertical",

     -- Specifies the set of colors that are interpolated in the gradient.